AhmadShahid/product-discount/README.md

 $ docker-compose up dev
 # create and start production containers
 $ docker-compose up prod
+# to run migration and seeder we need Container Id and to get container execute the below command
+$ docker ps
+# above command will give you all the container just copy the id of the container where name is nestjs-api-dev:1.0.0
+# execute the below command to run the migrations
+$ docker exec -it ${Container Id} npx sequelize-cli db:migrate
+# to run seeders
+$ docker exec -it ${Container Id} npx sequelize-cli db:seed:all
 # stop and remove resources
 $ docker-compose down
 ```